muallamubeen/Calculator/README.md

 - Open the calculator in your web browser.
 - Enter numbers and choose an operation (addition, subtraction, - multiplication, division).
-- Click the "=" button to see the result.
+- Click the "Result" button to see the result.
-- Click the "C" button to clear the input.

 ## File Details